Fr0sT-Brutal/awesome-pascal/README.md

 * [Open XML](http://www.philo.de/xml/downloads.shtml). `[Delphi]` Provides a wide range of methods, components and foundation classes.
 It can be used for Win32/Kylix as well as for .NET development.

 * [SuperObject](https://github.com/hgourvest/superobject). `[Delphi]` `[FPC]` Parser/writer for JSON data format.
-This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel).
+This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, macOS Intel).
 Supports reading/writing XML as well.

 * [Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas). `[Delphi]` `[FPC]` Pascal units accessing the popular XML API from Daniel Veillard.
 This should be usable at least from Kylix and Delphi, but hopefully also from other Pascal compilers (like freepascal).